KunpengSong/torchsample/README.md

 # Wick: High-Level Training framework for Pytorch

-This framework is based in large part on the excellent [Torchsample](https://github.com/ncullen93/torchsample) library originally published by @ncullen93.
+This framework is based in large part on the excellent [Torchsample](https://github.com/ncullen93/torchsample) framework originally published by @ncullen93.

 Wick aims to provide a *batteries included* framework for training neural networks.
 Among other things it includes: